KristoferStuart/jswaxdispatcher/README.md

 <h1>DEPRECATED</h1>
+This npm package uses the now outdated EOSJS.
 Please use <a href='https://wharfkit.com/'>Wharfkit</a> for future implementation of the WAX Blockchain in your projects

 # jswaxdispatcher
 Quickly integrate submitting WAX blockchain transactions in NodeJS projects